Skip to Content

 The Monterey firefighter said he has been coming to the Avila Beach area for years to camp and just learned this week the popular sites will soon close.

 "I was honestly shocked because we were here a month ago," said Lombardi.
 "I heard nothing about it, so to find out coming this time was a real big shock.
-It's a huge loss for us. it's it's going to restrict how much we would come down here."
+It's a huge loss for us.
+It's going to restrict how much we would come down here."

 Set to close are 19 campsites along the road in two different spots, called Nobi Point and Woodyard camping areas, both located on the cliff just above the beach below.